Board of Directors and Bylaws

 The Association’s annual meeting will address the following issues:

-If a member of the association wishes to have a matter for consideration by the meeting of the association, he must notify the Board in writing in good time so that the matter can be included in the notice of the meeting.
+If a member of the Association wishes to have a matter for consideration by the meeting of the Association, the member must notify the Board in writing in good time so that the matter can be included in the notice of the meeting.

-The association shall be governed at all time by the valid Association Act in Finland.
+The Association shall be governed at all times by the valid Association Act in Finland.